fastest963/node-skyrpcclient/README.md

 ### call = client.call(name, params, callback) ###

-calls a remote method `name` and passes `params`. `callback` is called with an error and result. returns an instance of `RPCResult`.
+calls a remote method `name` and passes `params`. `callback` is called with an error and result. returns an instance of `RPCResult` which can be treated like a promise.

 ### SkyRPCClient.setHostnameHandler(hostname, callback) ###